duskconductor/basic-git-commands/README.md

 ### GitHub and GitLab are basically Google Drive for Git Trees (repos).

-### GitHub and GitLab host your Git Tree, allowing others to access it.
+GitHub and GitLab host your Git Tree, allowing others to access it.

-### GitHub and GitLab are two different groups, however.
+GitHub and GitLab are two different groups, however.
 So it might be easier to think of one as DropBox and the other as Google Drive.

 ---

 # Creating a Team Repo

+## Read a more depth explaination of this <a href="CreatingTeamRepo.md" target="_blank">here</a>

 ### Only one team member needs to create the Git Repo.